There’s a supernatural serial killer on the loose…

 Way out of his depth, Elliot’s only hope is renowned demon hunter Gabriel Cushing.
 But tracking down Gabriel is only the beginning… The search for a way to end the demon forever will take Elliot and Sam across the country, uncovering lost history, buried secrets, and a few new truths about themselves.

-My first novel, Mime will be out later this year.
-Book one in the Weird News series it follows Elliot Cross, editor and journalist, and his colleague Samantha McBride as they delve into a dark world of demons and magic.
+Book one in the Weird News series, MIME follows Elliot Cross, editor and journalist, and his colleague Samantha McBride as they delve into a dark world of demons and magic.

 Format: UK B Trade Paperback

 Mime was recently funded on Kickstarter – Find out more about the campaign.

 Now available direct or from your local bookshop or online retailer.

 Oily and bitter, the lingering odour of burnt flesh lodged in the back of Elliot’s throat.
 If he hadn’t known where the smell came from, he might not have thought anything of it.

 Fifteen minutes had passed since the first reports had hit social media.
 Ten minutes since “spontaneous combustion” had started trending and flagged up on Elliot’s searches.
 Mostly third-hand accounts, but he’d found enough supposed eyewitnesses to convince him it was worth investigating.

 Seven minutes since he’d left the Weird News office to drive down Whiteladies Road and across the city centre to the scene.
 Now, as he approached the waterside edge of Castle Park, that hint of charred human on the breeze made the whole situation more real.
 He pressed his lips together, swallowed, and headed closer.